htrbao/CS202_Crossy_Road_Group10/README.md

 We write this game in C++ with support of **SFML**, which provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications, **Kenney** and **Zapsplat** gives us free pictures and sounds.

 ## Description
-- The objective of Crossy Dummy Cat is to move a character through an endless path of obstacles as far as possible without dying.
-By default, the main character is a cute cat that must cross a series of busy roads with other characters like cars,ambulance,trucks...And depending on the character the environment around also changes, with the obstacles varying.
+- The plot of the game is about a playful cat, now he is finding his way back home, after a fun outing.
+But with his naivety, this cat needs your help.
+By default, the main character is a cute cat that must cross a series of busy roads with other characters like cars, ambulance, trucks...
+And depending on the character the environment around also changes, with the obstacles varying.
 - Mission of the main character that cross the road and overcome obstacles as far as possible and collect as much coin to get the most points.
 - The further the player moves, the more challenging it is to player.
 ## Feature